 - Disturbed sleep

-Why should I file a lawsuit against Concerta?
+Why should I file a litigation against Janssen Pharmaceuticals?

 This drug, as well as many other prescription stimulants, have been officially and unofficially overprescribed over the course of the last 30 years.
 According to data from the Centers for Disease Control and Prevention, adolescents diagnosed with this condition increased to 3.5 million from 600,000 in 20 years.
 The number of prescriptions keeps growing each year, and nearly 15% of high-school students suffer from ADHD.
 Unless we’re facing a true epidemic of impressive proportions, most of these diagnoses and prescriptions are just preposterous.
 A 2014 study published in the journal SpringerPlus analyzed data in the French Pharmacovigilance Database between 1985 and 2011 and found that at leat one-third of adverse reactions reported were caused by off-label methylphenidate prescriptions.
 These medications are not devoid of dangers, though, and may have many harmful or even lethal side effects such as suicidal behaviors, heart attacks or priapism that were never included on the original label.
 As Steven Galson, Director of the Center for Drug Evaluation and Research (CDER), explained ADHD medications might be beneficial to some patients but “they may have serious risks as well.”
 However, patients and doctors were advised about the precautions to take when using those dangerous drugs way too late.